drstearns/tutorials/src/jsfunctional/index.md

 Now you can create filter predicates that are combinations of _any_ two existing predicate functions, including predicates returned from the `and()` function.
 You could of course implement an `or()` function as well that used `||` instead of `&&`.
 You could also extend these to handle more than just two predicates at a time, but we need to learn a few other techniques before we can do that.

+> **NOTE:** Although you can implement functions like this yourself, there are several functional programming JavaScript libraries that already implement generic function combiners like these.
+See the [Functional Programming Libraries section](#secfunctionalprogramminglibraries) at the end for links to these libraries.

 Lastly, you might already be thinking that the `countUnder100()` function is too specific, and could easily be converted to a more generic `countUnder()` function that takes the upper threshold number as a parameter, and returns a new predicate function.
 You'd be right:

 ```javascript